 Students who place well can test out of certain general education requirements or begin their studies at a higher level.

-Attaining certain scores on standardized testing following high school curriculum such as Advanced Placement (AP) or International Baccalaureate (IB), may be used for math placement.
-You can view UW-Milwaukee’s AP score acceptance policy here and our IB acceptance policy here.
+Attaining certain scores on standardized testing such as Advanced Placement (AP), International Baccalaureate (IB), or CLEP may be used for math placement.
+You can view UW-Milwaukee’s AP/IB/CLEP score acceptance policy here.

 Transfer Credit Assessment

 Contact the math department undergraduate advisors to have credits earned at another institution assessed.
 Some courses in the UW-System have already been evaluated.
-Search the UW Transfer Information System for your courses.
+Here is more information on transferring credit to UWM.

 Course Work at UWM

-Course work at UWM can factor into your placement level depending on your placement code.
-See below.
+Course work at UWM can factor into your placement level.
+See Math Placement Details.